Let’s first understand what Joomla is and how does it help to build a website?

 • Don’t use personal data such as your private or family name in your credentials.

-• Make sure you use many special characters like *[email protected]#$(), figures and capital letters.
+• Make sure you use any special characters like *!@#$(), figures and capital letters.

 Make sure you allot right file permissions & ownership: Setting up right ownership and permissions on the Joomla files and folders is again a necessary part, if you wish to keep it away from being hacked.